busterjs/demos/README.md

 ## Hybrid tests and HTML Scaffold tests

-Run browser tests by opening the html file in your browser
+Run browser tests by opening the html file in your browser.

+## Buster static

+Run `buster-static`